6 Ways to Improve Defense and Aerospace CyberSecurity

 In a caricature-esque way, this illustrates a real principle: as unprecedented opportunities arise, so do unexplored challenges and risks.

 That is why, with an ever-increasing focus on innovation, it is more important than ever that aerospace and defense (A&D) companies develop strategic plans to increase digital and physical security.
+Defense and aerospace cybersecurity should be top of mind.

 Traditionally, aerospace and defense has been a highly risk-averse industry.
 After all, individual lives and national safety all rest on the efficiency of security strategies and processes.
 But now, with an uptick in the demand for military equipment and global increase in defense budgets, the appetite for innovation is sure to follow.